Skip to main content Skip to footer

 Manage operations and finances

 As you grow your business, the operations and finances side of things often become more complex and difficult to manage.
 In times like these, when you need to make important decisions, a one-page business plan helps keep the core objectives of your venture in mind at all times.
-Nailing down your template means you don’t waste time deciding what the most important details are, so you can focus your time and energy into growing your business instead.
+Nailing down your template means you don’t waste time deciding which details are most important, so you can focus your time and energy on growing your business.

 Synthesize business information

-Another key benefit of having a one-page business plan on hand is the ability to provide anyone with a snapshot of your business whenever needed.
-This situation could apply to your management team, potential business partners, or potential investors who want a fast, easy-to-digest rundown of your business.
+Another key benefit of having a one-page business plan on hand is that it provides anyone with a snapshot of your business whenever needed.
+This can be useful for your management team, potential business partners, or investors who want a fast, easy-to-digest overview of your business.

-While you might have an elevator pitch ready, a one-page plan helps back up your claims, especially when it comes to items like financial projections or your cash flow statement.
-A one-page business plan template means it’s easy for you to quickly synthesize relevant information for the required audience.
+While you might have an elevator pitch ready, a one-page plan helps back up your claims, especially for items like financial projections or your cash flow statement.
+A one-page business plan template makes it easy for you to quickly synthesize relevant information for the target audience.
 Simply drop the latest information into your template and get ready to present.

 What are some examples of one-page business plans?

-Before you write a one-page business plan, it’s helpful to get familiar with the various types of templates available and decide which one is best for your needs.
+Before you write a one-page business plan, it helps to understand the different template formats available and decide which one best fits your needs.

 Startup one-page business plan template